istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

     HTTP/2 200
     {{< /text >}}

-1. Send HTTPS request to `httpbin.example.com` still returns teapot
+1. Send an HTTPS request to `httpbin.example.com` and still get a teapot in return:

     {{< text bash >}}
     $ curl -v -HHost:httpbin.example.com \